Ren23813/command-line-clue/game/notebook.md

 Glass bottle is not a weapon.
 Found in the school kitchen.
 Florist is not sus.
 Also, old key is not a weapon.
 Found in school science lab.
 Letter oppener is not a weapon.
 Found in school gymnasium.
+The Banker is not a suspect.
+Found in the houses cottage.

 Location of the crime is still unknown - the room must have been empty when it happened...